johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 The Open Enclave Protected Code Loader shall enable providing confidentiality and integrity to the IP sections in enclave image, i.e. , the ELF file.

+TODO: add an svg image here to describe the encryption and decryption process.

 # User Experience
-Build-time encryption:
-When user builds their enclave image, the Open Enclave Protected Code Loader provides an encryption tool to encrypt the ELF file before the encalve image gets signed.
-User should deliver a decryption key to the encryption tool for encrypting.
+## Enclave Build-time:
+### Linking "liboepcl.a" to the enclave

-In enclave make file, the enclave should link to a static lib "liboepcl.a", with a compilation option "Whole-archive", and then using oeenrypt tool to encrypt the enclave image right before signing.
+On building the enclave, a static lib "liboepcl.a" should be linked to the enclave image with the compilation option "-Wl, whole-archive"

-Encrypt the enclave ELF file before oesign
+### Encrypt the enclave image
+An encryption tool is provided as the pre-step to enclave signing process:

 ```bash
 oeencrypt -i my_enclave -o my_enclave.enc -k keyfile
 ```

-Enclave Load-time:
+## Enclave Load-time:
 On Enclave Loading, if the image is encrypted, it need to be decrypted inside enclave loader, this step is done by OE SDK runtime and invisible to user.